 Automotive Electrician Training

-Although not all employers require formal education, many do.
-Auto electricians should complete an automotive electrical systems program or certification through a qualified vocational school, technical school, community college, or trade school.
+Although not all employers require formal education, many do, and it tends to be a good investment.
+Automotive electrical systems programs come in a few different forms.
+You could either earn a degree in an automotive electrical systems/technology program, or get your certification through a qualified vocational school, technical school, community college, or trade school.

 Associate degree programs in automotive technology typically take two years to complete if you attend school full time.
 Many automotive technology associate degree programs require the completion of chemistry, physics, and advanced mathematics courses.
 Additionally, many degree programs will require that you learn how to read electrical wiring plans.

-You may also opt to take extra classes that focus on specific manufacturer technology—such as electrical programs involving BMW, Nissan, and Toyota vehicles—which will give your career a broader scope.
+You may also opt to take extra classes that focus on specific manufacturer technology — such as electrical programs involving BMW, Nissan, and Toyota vehicles — which can give your career a broader scope.

-According to the U.S. Bureau of Labor Statistics (BLS), auto electricians should possess the following traits:
+According to the U.S. Bureau of Labor Statistics (BLS), auto electricians with manufacturer specific certifications should possess the following traits:

 - Knowledge of electrical and electronic vehicle equipment maintenance